tannerhelland/PhotoDemon/README.md

 ![Screenshot](https://photodemon.org/media/PD_screenshot_master.jpg)

 PhotoDemon provides a comprehensive photo editor in a 14 MB download.
-It runs on any Windows machine (XP through Win 10) and it *does not* require installation.
+It runs on any Windows PC (XP through Win 10) and it *does not* require installation.
 Feel free to run it from a USB stick, SD card, or portable drive.

 PhotoDemon is open-source and available under a permissive [BSD license](#licensing).
 Contributors have translated the program into more than twenty languages.